-This study was made possible by the Rochester Area Community Foundation, which works to realize a more equitable, inclusive, and vital region through its leadership and strategic grantmaking.
+This report was supported by a grant from Rochester Area Community Foundation, which works to realize a more equitable, inclusive, and vital region through its leadership and strategic grantmaking.

 General operating support for the Center for an Urban Future has been provided by The Clark Foundation, the Bernard F. and Alva B. Gimbel Foundation, and the Altman Foundation.